 The quality of data is measured by various types of data profiling.
 As Ralph Kimball puts it “Profiling is a systematic analysis of the content of a data source.”
 In simple terms, data profiling is examining the data available in the source and collecting statistics and information about that data.
 These profiling and quality statistics have a large effect on your business analytics.

 Why is data profiling important?

-- With more data comes a greater importance of higher quality, for optimal results of any analysis.
+- With more data comes greater emphasis on data quality, for optimal results from any analysis.

-- Error free decision making is the goal of any company in any industry.
-Proper data profiling leads to just that.
+- Error-free decision making is the goal of any company in any industry.
+Proper profiling of data leads to just that.

 Types of data profiling in business analytics